 I’ve been very lucky in my life and have met a number of fine poets.
 All good poets take their craft seriously, but I think the poet who I know who has come the closest to living a life of poetry is José Angel Araguz.
 In my mind his pursuit of craft and his relationship with poetry are inseparable from his person.
-I’m sure his beautiful wife Ani might disagree with me on that point, but I’ve never met any one who is more dedicated or enthusiastic about poetry.
+That is not to say that José has locked himself in a garret and has no life beyond poetry :Exhibit A, his beautiful wife Ani.
+However, I’ve never met any one who is more dedicated or enthusiastic about poetry.

 Back in Texas, I was Joe, not José,

 that stood out like a sweat drop

 with just one word.
 With English, the throat

 and feel the billow and bloom of sound,

 a scissors’ snip as the tongue slides, that accent

 now a curl on a shaggy haired é,

 classes or pick up teachers by the throat

 in Spanish class and fill the room with their gasping ‘e-e-e!’